nigelb/platform-apollo3blue/docs/platform-apollo3blue/Upload Issues.md

 Corrupted/Overwritten SVL Bootloader
 ========================
-I have on occasion managed to corrupt the SVL bootloader.
+I have on occasion managed to corrupt/overwrite the SVL bootloader.
 It can be re-flashed with [Arduino](https://learn.sparkfun.com/tutorials/designing-with-the-sparkfun-artemis/troubleshooting).